Libby Kennedy: Creation and casting

 In 1994, Neighbours' storyliners decided to introduce the "solid" Kennedy family.
 They felt that they needed to take the show back to its roots when it seemed that all the houses on Ramsay Street were populated with misfits and distant relatives.
 The show was also suffering from low ratings, and the Kennedys were brought in to "bring a fresh burst of energy".
 Alan Fletcher and Jackie Woodburne were cast as Karl Kennedy and Susan Kennedy, with Benjamin McNair and Jesse Spencer cast as brothers Malcolm Kennedy and Billy Kennedy.

-The role of the Kennedy's daughter went to actress Kym Valentine.
+The role of the Kennedy's only daughter went to actress Kym Valentine.
 She first auditioned for the role of Libby when she was 15 in her home town of Sydney.
 She recalled: "I'd been in Home and Away, and in a sitcom called My Two Wives, but Neighbours was a much bigger thing.
 For starters, it is filmed in Melbourne, so getting the part meant that I had to move there.
 I didn't know anyone at all, so it was pretty terrifying."
+Kristy Wright, who went on to star in Home and Away, was asked to audition for the role, but upon learning that she would have to relocate to Melbourne, she thought that it was "such a big step" that she decided not to audition.
+Both Wright and Valentine attended the same talent school as children, and Wright expressed her delight that her friend had been cast, saying "I was so happy that she won the part – and when I saw her on air, I thought she was fantastic."

 Valentine began working on Neighbours when she was 17.
 She admitted that leaving her family behind in Sydney was the hardest part about joining the show, but she "seized" the role of Libby and was determined to be a success.
 The Kennedys were described as a believable family, and Valentine thought it down to the actors' close bond off-screen.
 She said they were "like a surrogate family to me, and still are."
 Discussing her longevity in 2000, Valentine explained that she stayed with Neighbours as it provided her with work, and she felt she was still learning and being challenged by the role.